 Spatial configuration entailed matching all extents to the SoCAB boundary so that excess data would not affect the speed and efficiency of the spatial analysis.
 As listed in TABLE 1, the extents for the datasets varied based on the source they were collected from.
 Thus all datasets had to be spatially adjusted so that they were overlayed properly and completely fitted within the SoCAB boundary layer.
 We did this using the “Clip” tool in ArcGIS.

 All collected datasets had to be verified to maintain accuracy and maximize the potential of the data analysis to provide viable results.
 Consequently, we obtained aerial imagery of California from the U.S. Department of Agriculture’s 2012 National Aerial Imaging Program.
 This was 1m x 1m raster-based imageset which we used to verify the locations of different features such as landfills, water treatment plants, and livestock dairies.
 Additionally, we utilized aerial imagery from Google Earth to verify that the vector layers were indeed in the correct locations.
-We edited the vector datasets were appropriately, using the “Editor” toolbar in ArcGIS, so that they only included features that existed around 2012.
+We edited the vector datasets where appropriate, using the “Editor” toolbar in ArcGIS, so that they only included features that existed around 2012.

 Data Analysis: